namurphy/uv-tutorial/README.md

 > [!TIP]
 > In PowerShell, use `dir` instead of `ls`.

-There is a new directory called `.venv/` which contains the virtual environment.
+The new directory called `.venv/` contains the virtual environment.
 Let's check which `python` executable we're using:

 ```bash